 - program retention

 - support in their personal and professional development

 As a faculty-wide initiative, student mentees may desire a connection with faculty outside of their area of research on matters that are not always related to academics.
-The Graduate Mentorship Program simplifies those connections for students and faculty.
+The GMP simplifies those connections for students and faculty.